Quebec Aboriginal Tourism

 Aboriginal Tourism Industry Showcased during CCTM in Charlottetown

 TO DOWNLOAD THE PRESS RELEASE

 ORIGIN(E): LAUNCH OF THE ABORIGINAL TOURISM MAGAZINE OF QUÉBEC 2015-2016

 Abundant, gigantic and entirely natural : Our parks are our riches.
 They’re the envy the world!
 Quebec’s natural areas are its primary riches.
 National parks, national historic sites and marine conservation areas : a world to discover – where sensitive areas, lands and species are preserved and respected.

 Aboriginal museums are the best place to have a closer look at artifacts, relics and art objects.
 You can also learn about stories that will make you drift to the worlds of the past and of dreams.
 Last but not least, it is a best place to meet with Native artists!

-The Pow Wow is a celebration open to all where you can indulge in Native music and dancing, admire traditional costumes, sample typical dishes and explore aboriginal craftsmanship!
-A list of Pow Wows held in Québec is available to help you plan your trips.
+Pow Wow Route The Pow-Wow is a celebration open to all where you can indulge in Native music and dancing, admire traditional costumes, sample typical dishes and explore aboriginal craftsmanship!
+A list of Pow-Wow 2015 held in Québec is available to help you plan your trips.